What's it like being a student at Matrix?

 Matrix is required to make an annual transparency data return to the Office for Students, the independent regulator of Higher Education in England.
 As we have very few students compared to most Universities the data tables in the transparency return show little information as in most cases the information is rounded to the nearest 10.
 Where the chart shows an N or DP it that means the rounded down numbers are too few to show.

-Due to the Covid-19 pandemic a Transparency Data Return has not been carried out for 2019-20 but you can see similar information on the Student Intake Information 2019-20 download.
+Due to the Covid-19 pandemic a Transparency Data Return has not been carried out for 2019-20 or 2020-21 but you can see similar information on the Student Intake Information 2020-21 download.

 The information is intended to show: